M-Osky/population_genetics/Readme.md

 popmap_maker will crate a popmap file that lots of softwares (Stacks, FastStructure..) will ask for.
 It will consider that the name of your files include the population and the sample name.
 I recommend to use first fixnumeration.pl if needed

-save_signif_loci is a shameful script I did to extract loci with significant pair-wise Fst from the general file
+save_signif_loci is a shameful script I did to extract loci with significant pair-wise Fst from the general tsv files (program 'populations' from Stacks)

 bowtie_maker will generate the submission files for bowtie